ziggr/ESO-LibCraftText/readme.md

 # TO DO

+- [x] harvest Rolis dialog text
+- [x] watch quest status changes as we craft things for a currently active master writ quest (Hey, can Dolgubon's Writ Crafter do this for active quests?
+That'd be helpful while testing.
+Don't make me write something...)
+- [x] /example2 daily writs works in EN English
+- [x] /example2 daily writs works in other languages EN DE FR RU ES JA
+- [ ] /example3 master writs works in EN English
+- [ ] /example3 master writs works in other languags
 - [ ] More master writ test fodder
 - [ ] Find all master writ recipes
-- [ ] harvest Rolis dialog text
-- [ ] watch quest status changes as we craft things for a currently active master writ quest (Hey, can Dolgubon's Writ Crafter do this for active quests?
-That'd be helpful while testing.
-Don't make me write something...)
 - [ ] Use LibCraftText in ZZDailyWrits and WritWorthy_AutoQuest.
 - [ ] performance pass: all those ZZDEBUG string.format() calls are gonna hurt.
 At least re-express them as variadic ... arg lists
 - [ ] DRY collapse of all that copypasta